Walter Boas

 Walter Moritz Boas FAA (10 February 1904 – 12 May 1982) was a German-Australian metallurgist.

-Boas was born in Berlin, Germany and was educated at the Berlin Institute of Technology (Dip.
+Boas was born in Berlin, Germany and was educated at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin; Dip.
 Engin.
 1928, Dr.-Ing.
 1930).
 After several positions at German and Swiss institutions, Boas became a lecturer in metallurgy at University of Melbourne in 1938; then from 1940 to 1947, senior lecturer.
 From 1947 to 1949, Boas was principal research officer, CSIR Division of Tribophysics; and from 1949 to 1969 chief of the division.

 The Walter Boas Medal of the Australian Institute of Physics is named in his honour.